BardicDefense/purple-hack/README.md

 You can carry 10 + Str mod slots of equipped items (anything you're wearing, holding, actively using, ready to use at short notice).
 You can carry 16 + Str mod slots of stowed items.
-Your encumbrance is based on how many slots you have
+Your encumbrance--which determines your speed in combat and exploration, and your travel points available--is based on how many slots you have occupied:
-occupied:

 | Equipped Slots |  Stowed Slots   | Combat Speed | Exploration Speed | Normal Travel | Forced March |
 | :------------: | :-------------: | :----------: | :---------------: | :-----------: | :----------: |